linearworld/Large-scale-network-lifetime/Readme.txt

 In the wilderness, it is challenging to recharge sensor nodes.
 The battery of normal sensors will be used for sending messages.
 The battery of cluster-heads is used for compressing messages, receiving messages and sending messages.
-The energy consumption is calculated based on the First Order Radio model proposed in reference[xx]
+The energy consumption is calculated based on the First Order Radio model proposed in the classical paper of LEACH(Heinzelman, Chandrakasan and Balakrishnan, 2000).

 b) other accident factors